Sheffield City Airport: Planning

-Although an early proposal was made in 1968 to build an airport in South Yorkshire on land near Todwick in Rotherham, the scheme came to nothing.
-Almost thirty years later, a consultant report suggested that Sheffield would benefit from a short-runway STOLPORT model similar to London City Airport.
-The main lack of an airport in Sheffield is due primarily to the fact there is only a limited area of flat land large enough for it.
-In fact the size of the airport which was eventually built was determined by this geographical factor.
-It is not coincidental that Sheffield is built on hills because the resultant rivers powered the development of its most famous industries, namely steel making and engineering.
+Although an early proposal was made in 1968 to build an airport in South Yorkshire on land near Todwick in Rotherham, the scheme ultimately culminated to nothing.
+Nearly thirty years later, a consultant report suggested that Sheffield would benefit from a short-runway STOLPORT model similar to London City Airport.
+The main reason for the lack of an airport in Sheffield is due primarily to the fact there is only a limited area of flat land large enough for it.
+As such, the size of Sheffield City Airport was ultimately determined by this geographical factor.
+It is not coincidental that Sheffield is built on hills, as the resultant rivers powered the development of its most famous industries, which namely comprise steel making and engineering.

 Operations

-The airport opened in 1997.
-Scheduled flights began on 16 February 1998.
-Airlines KLM uk, Sabena, British Airways and Aer Arann offered regular passenger services to Belfast, Amsterdam, Brussels, Dublin, Jersey and London.
-The Amsterdam service was described by KLM UK as the best start-up they had ever experienced.
+The airport opened in 1997 and scheduled flights began on 16 February 1998.
+The airlines KLM UK, Sabena, British Airways and Aer Arann all offered regular passenger services to Belfast, Amsterdam, Brussels, Dublin, Jersey and London from Sheffield City Airport.
+The Amsterdam service was noted by KLM UK as the best start-up they had ever experienced.